 Additional Application Information

-An applicant whose native language is not English must provide proof of English proficiency regardless of current residency.
-The history program requires a TOEFL score of at least 600 (PBT) or 90 (iBT).
+An applicant whose native language is not English must provide proof of English proficiency regardless of their current residency.
+The history program requires a TOEFL iBT score of at least 90.

 Students are required to submit a minimum of three email addresses from faculty or others qualified to speak to the student's suitability for graduate study in history.

-The statement of purpose should be addressed to the history admission committee and should explain the applicant's scholarly background and training, career goals, the primary field the applicant wishes to pursue, and why the applicant wants to pursue graduate study at ASU (about 500 words in length).
-It is not necessary to specify a research topic, but if an applicant has one in mind, they should include it in the statement of purpose.
+The statement of purpose, about 500 words in length, should be addressed to the history admission committee and should explain the applicant's scholarly background and training, career goals, the primary field the applicant wishes to pursue, and why the applicant wants to pursue graduate study at ASU.
+It is not necessary to specify a research topic but if an applicant has one in mind they should include it in the statement of purpose.

 The writing sample may be an article (it may be published or unpublished), a research paper or any other extended sample of expository writing no longer than 35 pages in length.
 Longer writing samples should not be submitted without first consulting the graduate director.
 Documents and files should not be password protected.
 Acceptable file types are .rtf, .pdf and .doc.

 Graduates will have acquired advanced historical thinking skills as well as other skills employers consistently identify as highly valuable, including effective oral and written communication, critical thinking and problem-solving.